swcarpentry/DEPRECATED-boot-camps/python/intro/README.md

 Launching the IPython Notebook
 ------------------------------

-1. At the command line, `cd` to the `2-PythonIntro` directory.
+1. At the command line, `cd` to the `intro` directory.
 2. Type `ipython notebook`.
    - This should open a new tab in a web browser.
 (We suggest Firefox.)
-   - You should see a list of existing notebooks in the `2-PythonIntro` directory.
+   - You should see a list of existing notebooks in the `intro` directory.
 Clicking on one will open it in a new tab.
-3. Click the `Exercises` notebook to open it in a new tab.
+3. Click the `StudentNotes` notebook to open it in a new tab.
 This contains the exercises you will work on today.
 4. Go back to the first tab opened by ipython and click the 'New Notebook' button.
 You can use this notebook as your scratch pad